playfulsparkle/oc4_google_analytics/README.md

 ## Support & Feedback

-For support or any inquiries regarding the extension, feel free to open an issue on this repository or reach out via email at [%s](mailto:%s).
+For support or any inquiries regarding the extension, feel free to open an issue on this repository or reach out via email at [support@playfulsparkle.com](mailto:support@playfulsparkle.com).